 Maha Shivratri is considered to be one of the most auspicious days to worship and please Lord Shiva.
-Disciples of the Mahadev are all poised to celebrate the Maha Shivratri 2017, on the 24th of February.
+Disciples of the Mahadev are all poised to celebrate the Maha Shivratri 2019, on the 4th of March.
 It is believed that worshiping Lord Shiva on this auspicious day helps to purge oneself from all the sins and revive one’s, soul.
-According to our expert astrologers ‘Chaturdashi’, which is the ideal time for Shivratri Puja starts at 21:38 on February 24th and lasts till 21:20 on February 25th.

 Shiv Linga is an iconic representation of the Hindu deity, Lord Shiva.
 Shiv Linga is bathed with milk, curd, honey, ghee, and water.
 Then the idol is worshiped with the leaves of Bel tree, betel leaves, flowers and fruits like Datura and Jujube.
 After which the Shiv Linga is coated with sandal and then worshiped with incense sticks and ghee lamps.
 The ‘Maha Mrityunjaya Mantra’ is chanted on this auspicious Pooja ceremonies to seek blessings of the lord.
 A night vigil spent worshiping Lord Shiva and chanting slokas and mantras would be an ideal way of culminating Shivratri Pooja.